Chapter IV Aids for Necessary Living Expenses Required for Period during the Handling of Labor Incidents

 Article 23

-When a worker motions for labor mediation to a court or files a lawsuit because of disputes over labor contract termination and is unemployed during that period, if he/she having one of the following situations may apply to the Central Competent Authority for aids for necessary living expenses required for labor mediation or litigation period (here-in-after referred to as Living Expenses Aids):
+When a worker motions for labor mediation to a court or files a lawsuit because of disputes over labor contract termi-nation and is unemployed during that period, if he/she has one of the following situations may apply to the Central Competent Authority for aids for necessary living expenses required for labor mediation or litigation period (here-in-after referred to as Living Expenses Aids):

-1. Who is qualified to receive full aids in accordance with the Legal Aids Act.
+1. Who is qualified to receive full aid in accordance with the Legal Aids Act.

-3. Who files a lawsuit because of the dispute over gender equality in employment, and is qualified to receive aids in accordance with the Regulations for Providing Legal Aids in Lawsuits Concerning Gender Equality in Employment and also as deficiency in financial resources.
+3. Who files a lawsuit because of the dispute over gender equality in employment and is qualified to receive aid in accordance with the Regulations for Providing Legal Aid in Lawsuits Concerning Gender Equality in Employment, and also deficient in financial re-sources.

 1. Claims for severance or retirement payment (labor pension).